Printer Friendly PDF

 - Trash the Stash: Eliminate all cigarettes, ashtrays, and lighters.

-- Resist Temptation: Steer clear of popular smoking areas and avoid cigarette smoke when possible.
+- Avoid Temptation: Steer clear of popular smoking areas and cigarette smoke when possible.

 - Adopt a Hobby: Gardening, yard work, and other hobbies can keep your hands busy to help you resist the urge to smoke.

-- Ask for Help: Call the Texas Smoking Cessation Hotline at 1-877-937-7848.
+- Ask for Help: Call the Quit for Life Hotline at 1-877-937-7848.
 This hotline is a joint effort between the Texas Department of State Health Services and American Cancer Society.

-Sources: American Cancer Society, Centers for Disease Control and Prevention, National Heart, Lung, and Blood Institute, Texas Cancer Registry, and Texas Department of State Health Services
+Sources: American Cancer Society, Centers for Disease Control and Prevention, National Heart, Lung, and Blood Institute, and Texas Department of State Health Services